rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 Salesforce Health Cloud is a top-ranked healthcare CRM.
-The software aims to put patients at the heart of every decision, strengthening relationships and improving outcomes.
+The software aims to put patients at the heart of every decision, strengthening relationships, and improving outcomes.

 This blog discusses three ways that SalesForce Health Cloud can help improve patient experience within the health care industry.